Using Bad Debt Deductions to Reduce Business Taxes

 Remember, you will need to run your business on the accrual accounting method to be eligible to take deductions for bad debt losses.

-Here are the steps to writing off bad debts at the end of a year.
+There are the steps you must take to write off bad debts at the end of a year.
 You must wait until the end of the year, in case someone pays.

 - Total all bad debts for the year.
 You will need a list of all customers who have not paid during the year.
 You should only make this determination at the end of the year, and only if you have made every effort to collect the money owed to your business.